microsoft/azure-iot-developer-kit/docs/_docs/apis/16-Thread.md

 >
 > #### Return value
 >
-> signal flags before clearing or osFlagsError in case of incorrect parameters.
+> Signal flags before clearing or osFlagsError in case of incorrect parameters.

 ### signal_wait